Subscribe to the Newsletter

 It is also used to keep people healthy while they undergo chemotherapy and other conditions requiring the administration of ‘strong’ medicine.

-Tom Bowen is reported as saying that, in most cases, if the condition didn’t respond within 3 treatments, further treatment wouldn’t help.
+Tom Bowen apparently said that, in most cases, if the condition didn’t respond within 3 treatments, further treatment wouldn’t help.

 We have found this to be mostly true: many conditions are greatly improved if not apparently cured within three treatments, at weekly intervals.
 Often only one or two treatments are needed.